etiennereat/projectDevops/README.md

 - select ranges of columns or rows
 - sort rows

+Visit our [website](https://etiennereat.github.io/projectDevops/) in order to read the full documentation of the library.

 ## How to build

 In order to compile the source code, execute :